DavidWeissCode/GameOfLife/README.md

 # GameOfLife
-HTML/JavaScript Implementation of Conway's Game of Life
+HTML and JavaScript Implementation of Conway's Game of Life